noclue/vim_rs/README.md

 1. `vim_rs` - the library code for calling the VIM API.
 Contains data types and stubs for the VIM API
-2. `gen` - a code generation tool that reads VI-JSON OpenAPI specs and turns it to library code
+2. `vim_build` - a code generation tool that reads VI-JSON OpenAPI specs and turns it to library code
 3. `examples` - small programs demonstrating the use of the VIM API
 5. `openapi30` - an indigenous OpenAPI 3.0.x data library used to load the OpenAPI docs.